-Every villain has a plot, some nefarious scheme structured to undermine the hero, law and order, even the world itself.
+Every villain has a plot; some nefarious scheme structured to undermine the hero, law and order, even the world itself.
 The villain’s plot is vital to the structure of the villain him/herself as it is the physical representation of their inner motives.
 Being that the villain’s plot is so critical to both the villain and the main plot in general, there are several points one should keep in mind:

 Keep the Plot Relative to the Intensity of the Villain

 Though rather wordy, this concept is based around the idea that the villain’s scheme should be on par with the level of “villainy” the character is on.
-For example, if one is writing a YA novel about a high school football team and the villain is the coach of the opposing team, it would probably be considered overboard for “Coach Evil” to construct a nuclear bomb.
+For example, if one is writing a YA novel about a high school football team and the villain is the coach of the opposing team, it would probably be considered overboard for the rival coach to construct a nuclear bomb.
 Conversely, if one is writing a gritty detective novel, a villain whose sole delight is jaywalking and littering is probably a little tame.

 The Plot is an Extension of Personality

 As mentioned earlier, the villain’s plot is the physical manifestation of his/her own motivations.
 Thus, the plot itself should contain certain telltale signs or “fingerprints” indicative of the villain.
 If the villain is known for being calculating and manipulative, one could expect to find an elusive conspiracy as his/her MO.
 Conversely, if the villain is harsh, loud, and violent, one would expect some explosive, attention drawing crime or plot.

 At the end of the day, everything revolves around the protagonist, including the villain’s plot.
 Keep in mind therefore that it is necessary to effectively communicate how and in what way the villain’s plot affects the hero, both physically and personally.